gvlproject/gvl-website-markdown/workbench_services.md

 VNC desktop is a browser-based remote desktop for linux.
 You can log in using your linux credentials, as user *researcher* for research purposes, or user *ubuntu* for administrative purposes.

-You can find your VNC interface at `http://<your_instance_IP>/vnc`.
+You can access your VNC interface from the GVL dashboard or at `http://<your_instance_IP>/vnc`.

 * * *

 ## RStudio Server

 RStudio Server gives browser-based access to RStudio, the popular programming and analysis environment for the R programming language.
-You can find your RStudio interface at `http://<your_instance_IP>/rstudio`.
+The R-studio interface is accessible from the GVL dashboard or at `http://<your_instance_IP>/rstudio`.

 You can find out more about RStudio [here](http://www.rstudio.com/), and the R programming language [here](http://r-project.org).